yohannd1/dotfiles/README.md

 scripts here being pretty buggy, but also because I believe it's better to only add to your system things that you understand.

+And it might also brick things!
+No guarantee, so please backup your system.

 If you want to do it anyway, though (or if you're me!
-I also do this, to install the dotfiles on a new system), you can do:
+I do this to bootstrap the dotfiles on a new machine), you can do:

 ```bash
 curl https://raw.githubusercontent.com/yohanandiamond/dotfiles/master/install > install.sh